 Richmond, like other urban communities, requires a high quality and intensive school experience to surmount these obstacles.
 Because most urban local schools lack adequate financial resources, they are finding it all but impossible to overcome these challenges.
 The students served at MWA come from the school communities which are most plagued by these issues.

 MWA serves students who have traditionally been underserved and underrepresented in college and other post-secondary opportunities.
 Over 70% of our students currently come from Title 1 elementary schools in Richmond.
 Over 80% of our students qualify for free or reduced priced meals.
 Over 50% of our incoming 5th grade students are classified as English Learners (EL).
-As is often the case, our students must endure the stress that comes from these circumstances.
+We anticipate this percentage being similar or greater for our incoming 4th grade students.
+As often the case, our students must endure the stress that comes from these circumstances.
 Making Waves Academy addresses these issues and provides services to students and their families, so that we can achieve their goal of entering and graduating from four year colleges and universities.

 Making Waves Academy Middle School began with 100 5th graders in the Fall of 2007.
 Two more cohorts of 100 joined in the Fall of 2008 and 2009.
 In the Fall of 2010, MWA Middle School was at its full capacity serving up to 100 students in each grade 5 through 8 for a total of up to 400 students.

 In the Fall of 2011, our first Upper School class started their MWA journey.
-In 2012, MWA was approved to amend the charter to be able to take in 112 students in the 5th grade.
+In 2012, MWA was approved to amend the charter to be able to take in 168 students in the 5th grade.
 The combined student population of the two campuses, in grades 5-12, is about 780 students.
+In the Fall of 2021, MWA (with an approved amendment to the charter) will be able to take in 168 students in the 4th grade, thus being the combined student population of the two campuses, in grades 4-12, is about 890 students.

-MWA strives to enroll a student body that is representative of the diversity of the surrounding community and the West Contra Costa Unified School District (WCCUSD) as a whole.
+MWA strives to enroll a student body that is representative of the diversity of the surrounding community and the WCCUSD as a whole.
 MWA does not discriminate against any child on the basis of race, gender, ability, religion, sexual orientation, or upon any of the characteristics listed in Education Code Section 220.
 For additional information about MWA’s outreach and recruitment, please see Element G of this charter.

 H. An Education Person in the 21st Century/How Learning Best Occurs